TraceSilvan/7D2D_UL_german/README.md

 # 7D2D_UL_german
 German localization for Undead Legacy (7DaysToDie - Overhaul mod)

+Changelog as of 06.11.2022:
+* some more informal replacements
+* On-Aim translation replaced
+* Throwable translation replaced (credits Syndic)

 Changelog as of 26.10.2022:
 * new values added within .13 were updated
 * replaced "[Aa]ufrüsten" with "[Aa]ufwerten"